 You may select presentation ear, frequency, starting level, and video reward.

-Note: You have the option in the Studio settings to fix presentation ear to binaural during free field testing.
+Note: Presentation ear is fixed to binaural during free field testing.

 Note: Presentation level is automatically adjusted during the automatic test mode until threshold is determined.
 Only the starting level can be adjusted.